 Delsin never was really one for sports.
 Being raised in a family rooted in traditions he was never exposed to them as a child and as such never grew attached to them.
 However, having heard the roar around town he decided there was no reason not to attend the Seattle Seahawks’ Championship game against the San Francisco 49ers.
-Anyway, as per his usual rebellious attitude, if this was something his family, or brother that is, even marginally disliked then he was driven to participate.
+Anyway, as per his usual rebellious attitude, if this was something his family– aka, his brother that is– even marginally disliked, then he was driven to participate.

 He shot across town that night, untimely as usual, dashing from rooftop to rooftop, chimney to chimney.
-Barely arriving in time to pickpocket a ticket from a scalper that didn’t really need it anyway he entered the stadium, leaving his chain at the front gates.
-Honestly it was a surprise that the DUP wasn’t exhibiting control here as well, but then again football does have a certain sway in our nation.
+Barely arriving in time to pickpocket a ticket from a scalper that didn’t really need it anyway.
+He entered the stadium, leaving his chain at the front gates.
+Honestly, it was a surprise that the DUP wasn’t exhibiting control here as well, but then again the NFL does have a certain sway in our nation.
 Delsin was just glad to see some harmony for once and that the only violence appeared to be on the field, and not at government-mandated checkpoints.

 “Son, I saw your gusto, the enthusiasm of youth, and thought you deserved this old jersey of mine; for a newcomer!”
 Before Delsin could even thank the man he had blended into the crowds like an assassin.
 For some reason Delsin instinctively put the shirt up to his nose to smell the shirt, and to his surprise it smelt like smoke; like his smoke.
 He then slipped the jersey on and fixed his beanie back into place afterwards.
 As he left the gates of the stadium as he had come in a drunken man came behind him.
 Patting Delsin’s shoulder and commenting about the back of Delsin’s shirt, which he hadn’t inspected, the man lamented, ”We haven’t won the Super Bowl yet man!”